top of page

 • 12-1PM: Fuel up with lunch (you bring your own)

-With the help of a grant from the US Forest Service's Urban Connections Program, we are able to offer each teen that completes one of these weeks a financial stipend of $200.
+We are able to offer each teen that completes one of these weeks a financial stipend of $200.
 That’s right, we want to pay you for your time, energy and participation.
-Youth are the present and future of this planet, we need you!

 Regardless of whether your teen is an outdoor enthusiast or just starting to spend meaningful time outdoors, our hope is that FCC program alumni learn how to get to know a place, to love a place, and take care of a place.